jakubsuplicki/pacman-simulator/README.md

 ## Node.js

+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-The project is developed and tested using Node version 16.19.0.
-It is recommended to use this version or one that's close to it.
+It is recommended to use node version of 16.19.0
 To check your current Node version, you can run:

 ### `node -v`